The path to motherhood is no picnic

 - Crisis Intervention Training

-Rachel resides in San Diego with her husband and two children.
-When she’s not changing diapers or doing laundry she enjoys yoga, surfing, sunsets and family bike rides.
+Rachel lives in San Diego with her husband and two children.
+She enjoys yoga, surfing, sunsets and family bike rides.
 And chocolate.